Ranger User Guide

 The table below lists important options for assigning processes and memory allocation to sockets, and assigning processes to specific cores.

+select only oneAllocate on this socket; fallback to any other if full .
 Memory Policy numactl -m {0,1,2,3} Only allocate on this (these) socket(s).
+Core Affinity numactl -C {0,1,2,3,

 4,5,6,7,